Australia in the War of 1939–1945

 Australia in the War of 1939–1945 is a 22-volume official history series covering Australian involvement in the Second World War.
 The series was published by the Australian War Memorial between 1952 and 1977, most of the volumes being edited by Gavin Long, who also wrote three volumes and the summary volume The Six Year War.

 In contrast to the Official History of Australia in the War of 1914–1918, the series has a greater focus on the war's impact upon domestic events, including volumes on operations of the Australian Government and contributions made by Australian industry and science.
 Australia in the War of 1939–1945 includes a series on the history of the Australian military medical services and the problems encountered by these services during the war.

 Preparations

+C.E.W.
+Bean, the editor and principal author of the Official History of Australia in the War of 1914–1918, proposed to the Australian government in late 1941 that preparations begin on an official history of the world war then in progress.
+The government did not accept this proposal, believing that it was premature.
+Bean renewed his proposal in November 1942, and it was accepted by the government.